AreaLayer/CoinjoinXT/README.md

 In this example, Alice and Bob use CoinJoinXT with Taproot and the Lightning Network to exchange Bitcoin privately and efficiently.
 They leverage the privacy benefits of CoinJoinXT and Taproot's script flexibility, while also taking advantage of Lightning Network's off-chain capabilities for instant and cost-effective transactions.
 This combination provides them with a secure, private, and scalable way to conduct their Bitcoin exchanges.

+## Firebolt Evolution

+Since 2023, the project was created, we already released:

+- [Firebolt](https://github.com/AreaLayer/FireBolt): First generation from wallet concept
+- [Firebolt React Native](https://github.com/AreaLayer/firebolt-react-native): Second generation from wallet for closer to be Real world
+- [Firebolt Electrum](https://github.com/AreaLayer/firebolt-electrum): Third generation and ready to test into Electrum wallet plugin

 ## CoinjoinXT VS other implementations

 | Feature                   | Firebolt           | Joinstr            | Joinmarket         | Samourai       | Wasabi Wallet      | Mutiny Wallet |